All Episodes

 A lot of small banks said the same thing.

-Last week, uh, ladies and gentlemen, October 17th, six days ago, I reminded you of a truism, and this was it.
+Last week, ladies and gentlemen, October 17th, six days ago, I reminded you of a truism, and this was it.

-And it's about Obama today in Roanoke, Virginia.
+I just saw something, and it's about Obama today in Roanoke, Virginia.

 This tells me that he is definitely in trouble.